CrimeCrime

 “It feels like my biggest mistake, but it wasn't my mistake.
 It wasn't even Stephen’s mistake.
 It was his pattern," another woman said.

-In some cases, the women went straight to the Denver Police Department to make a report.
-In others, they stayed silent.
+In one case, a woman went straight to the Denver Police Department to make a report.
+In the others, they stayed silent.

 "I let your actions eat me alive for years," a woman told Matthews in court.